 General

-Hawaii Amakihi: Also known as the Common Amakihi.
-Upperparts are yellow-green and underparts are yellow.
-Lores are black, bill is black and decurved.
-Wings and tail are olive-gray.
-Female has shorter bill and is less yellow, more green.
-Juvenile is dull gray-green above and glaucous below, may have yellow streaks.
-Lores are gray and has pale wing bars.
+Hawaii Amakihi: Small honeycreeper, AKA Common Amakihi.
+Upperparts are olive to yellow-green and underparts are yellow; paler below and on the face.
+Lores are black, bill is decurved and black, fading to pale blue at base.
+Wings and tail are olive-gray, dark legs and, dark brown iris.
+Female similar but duller, has shorter bill and is less yellow and more green.
+Juvenile is dull gray-green and dull white above, yellow streaks on belly.
+Wing bars are pale and the lores are gray.

 Range and Habitat